MicrosoftDocs/architecture-center/docs/example-scenario/networking/massive-scale-azure-architecture-content.md

 ### Components

-- [ExpressRoute](https://azure.microsoft.com/products/expressroute) provides a private connection between your on-premises environment and Azure resources.
+- [ExpressRoute](https://azure.microsoft.com/products/expressroute) is a service that provides a private connection between your on-premises environment and Azure resources.
-- [Virtual WAN](https://azure.microsoft.com/products/virtual-wan) provides transit for networking and routing.
-It provides a connection via ExpressRoute between your on-premises resources and your Azure resources.
+- [Virtual WAN](https://azure.microsoft.com/products/virtual-wan) is a networking service that provides optimized and automated branch to branch connectivity through Azure.
+It provides transit for networking and routing via ExpressRoute between your on-premises resources and your Azure resources.
   - Custom route tables optimize routing in the solution, so network-to-network traffic can bypass the firewalls.
 Traffic between networks and on-premises environments remains inspected.
   - Labels simplify the routing by eliminating the need to extensively propagate the routes of individual networks to all route tables.
-- [NVAs](https://azure.microsoft.com/solutions/network-appliances) This architecture uses NVAs.
+- [NVAs](https://azure.microsoft.com/solutions/network-appliances) are virtual machines that control routing to manage the flow of network traffic.
+This architecture uses NVAs.
 Large organizations with established investment in firewall technology and management often require NVAs.
-- [ExpressRoute Direct](/azure/expressroute/expressroute-erdirect-about) (optional) With this architecture, you can split off ExpressRoute circuits into local and standard circuits.
-You can optimize cost if the necessary bandwidth is sufficient to justify using ExpressRoute Direct.

 ### Alternatives

 An alternative is a hub-and-spoke virtual network model with Azure route servers.
 You can have better performance than the 50-Gbps limit per hub.
 This alternative has better performance limits but more complexity.
 For more information, see [Hub-spoke network topology in Azure](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).

+You can use ExpressRoute Direct to split off ExpressRoute circuits into local and standard circuits.
+This alternative can optimize cost if the necessary bandwidth is sufficient to justify using ExpressRoute Direct.

 ## Scenario details